-Emotional abuse, also known as verbal abuse, can take a huge toll on you.
+Emotional or verbal abuse can take a significant toll on you.
 According to an article by Verywell Mind, verbal abuse is the emotional harm people can experience during a verbal interaction.
 Common types of verbal abuse include:

 - Withholding verbal affection or attention (i.e., the silent treatment)